notnyt/beaglebone/README.md

 ```

 #### Waiting for Threshold in the Background
-If you do not want to block while waiting for a voltage threshold to be crossed, the method **#run_on_threshold** will run a callback when the specified change is detected.
+If you do not want to block while waiting for a voltage threshold to be crossed, the method **#run_on_threshold** will run a callback every time the specified change is detected.
 This method will spawn a new thread and wait for change in the background.
+The method **#run_once_on_threshold** is a convenience method to only be triggered once.
 You may only have one of these threads active per pin.
-The method **#run_once_on_threshold** is a convenience method to only be triggered once.

 ```ruby
 # Initialize pin P9_33 for Analog Input